Does this bus go to Hadrian’s Arch?”

 The rail station is now in a different spot, about a twenty-minute walk from the Casino.
 Fortunately, the city is so helpfully laid out that even I had no trouble finding my way.
 Large maps frequently dot the clean sidewalks, each boasting a large Vous Etes Ici blurb.

 Wealth wafts through the clear air like a warm breeze.
-It seems every establishment is either a high-end boutique or a private bank.
+It seems every establishment is a high-end boutique, a private bank, or a Michelin restaurant.
 The small open-top cars crowding the roads range from Mercedes to Bentley.
 There is no grit, no grime, no graffiti, no one hustling for work.

 In fact, it plays hard to get.
 Unlike most casinos, which are open twenty-four hours a day, the Casino de Monte Carlo opens at 2 pm.
 There were two dark-suited security men posted at the entrance.
 Once inside, visitors must present identification and pay a ten-euro cover charge.
 Though my passport would be stamped and glanced at several times at airports and hotels during my Mediterranean trip, it was actually put through a scanner only three times: when I checked in for my flight leaving the United States, when I went through customs upon returning to the United States, and when I entered the Casino de Monte Carlo.
 Meeting these requirements, I received a ticket from a young woman and then presented it a few steps and seconds away to the young man standing behind a podium, just before the entrance to the gilded gambling salons.
 The rooms were sparsely populated in the mid-afternoon, lavishly decorated with paintings and sculptures, none of them chipped or broken.